defnetanyer/Covid-Bot/README.md

 # Covid-Bot
-Code written for Datathon,  Data Science Hackathon organized by the UWaterloo Data Science Club
+Code written for Datathon,  Data Science Hackathon organized by the UWaterloo Data Science Club.
+The bot is currently being hosted on Heroku (Nov 21, 2021).

 To run the code you need the following packages:
 - kaggle